Log-in/Sign-up

 ABOUT THE INSTRUCTOR:

-I hold a degree in music theory from Temple University, where I also studied viola performance.
-This will be my 8th year teaching AP Music Theory with Pennsylvania Homeschoolers.
-I'm grateful for this opportunity to share a subject that I love with the enterprising performers, composers, and thinkers of the homeschool community.
+I've taught AP Music Theory with Pennsylvania Homeschoolers since 2017.
+I hold a degree in music theory from Temple University, where I also studied viola performance, and am grateful for the opportunity to share this subject that I love with the enterprising performers, composers, and thinkers of the homeschool community.

-My background in the homeschool world extends to my own student years, as well as to my work as a tutor in various subject areas.
-Out of that background comes my goal for this course: to help families realize their vision for crafting a superior and singular home-education experience.
-While my students tend to perform very well on the AP exam (last year's average score = 4.57), my chief desire is for them to encounter the marvelously rich tradition of Classical music in a way that far outlasts the exam.
+My background in the world of homeschooling extends to my own student years, as well as to my work as a tutor in various subject areas.
+Out of that background comes my goal for this class: to help families realize their vision for crafting a superior and singular home-education experience.
+While my students tend to perform very well on the AP exam (the average score from last year's class was 4.57), my chief desire is for them to encounter the marvelously rich tradition of Classical music in a way that far outlasts the exam.

 Click here to read class reviews for this class (or post your own review)